react18-tools/turborepo-template/README.md

   - just run `yarn turbo gen` and follow the propts to auto generate your new component with test file and dependency linking
   - follow best practices automatically
 - As a small extra gift Fork Me component is already added in UI

-### Coming soon

-- github actions/workflows to auto publish your packages
+- github actions/workflows to auto publish your package when version changes

 ## What's inside?